cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 * In case the PostgreSQL service requires a client SSL verification we will also need to configure the following:
    1. certificate (cert) path - A certificate signed by the given CA that specifies the node's IP.
    1. key path - The key associated with the certificate.

-{{% note title="Certificates" %}}
-* The certificates should be created before proceeding with the installation process and in a PEM format.
-* The installation process does NOT require the CA key.
-* The certificates/keys are being copied to `/etc/cloudify/ssl` during installation from the source given by the user.
-Therefore, it is up to the user to delete the leftovers from the source location.
-* In case of using external hosted PostgreSQL or RabbitMQ instances, the respective certificates need to be retrieved instead of created.
-{{% /note %}}

 Example of creating certificate and key for host `myhost` with `1.1.1.2` IP address using a configuration file: